vlcn-io/cr-sqlite/README.md

 This project implements [CRDTs](https://crdt.tech/) and [CRRs](https://hal.inria.fr/hal-02983557/document) in `SQLite`, allowing databases that share a common schema to merge their state together.
 Merges can happen between an arbitrary number of peers and all peers will eventually converge to the same state.

-`cfsqlite` works by adding metadata tables and triggers around your existing database schema.
+`crsqlite` works by adding metadata tables and triggers around your existing database schema.
 This means that you do not have to change your schema in order to get conflict resolution support -- with a few caveats around uniqueness constraints and foreign keys.
 See [Schema Design for CRDTs & Eventual Consistency](#schema-design-for-crdts--eventual-consistency).

 # Overview

 [![loom](https://cdn.loom.com/sessions/thumbnails/0934f93364d340e0ba658146a974edb4-with-play.gif)](https://www.loom.com/share/0934f93364d340e0ba658146a974edb4)

-I'm working on a demo application to show how to use cfsqlite in practice.
+I'm working on a demo application to show how to use crsqlite in practice.
 This will live in `examples/live-cli` -- current progress: https://www.loom.com/share/09aa7726f5964e5b8a12ca15652f39b2

 You can view a conflict-free DB in action in the `__tests__` folder of the `replicator` package: https://github.com/tantaman/conflict-free-sqlite/blob/main/prototype/replicator/src/__tests__/merge-random-2.test.ts